Gardena, Client Hits Pedestrian, Set Aside, License Reinstated

 On the street lay a man, rolling around as if he had just been hit by a car.
 The man had apparently been jaywalking in the middle of the block.
 The closest car was the one allegedly driven by our client.
 The police officer immediately made a call to direct a police car to find the car he described.
 Our client’s car was a very common Nissan Sentra.
 The car was too far away for the officer to read the license plate of the car he strongly suspected was involved in the hit and run.

-The police officer called for medical care as well and the homeless man, who the police report stated was himself under the influence of alcohol, was taken away to Harbor General Hospital.
+The police officer called for medical care as well and the homeless man, who the police report stated was himself under the influence of alcohol, was taken away to Harbor UCLA Medical Center (formerly known as Harbor General).

 Our client’s BAC was only 0.06%, but she was arrested on suspicion of violating Vehicle Code § 23153(a), felony DUI involving injuries.
 The client was extremely worried what consequences she faced with a felony on her record, not only for her job, but in terms of prison.